• Skip to main content

 Skinfold measurements

-Skinfold measurements involve pinching and measuring the thickness of fat stores at strategic locations around your body using special calipers.
+Skinfold measurements involve pinching and measuring the thickness of fat deposits at strategic locations on your body with special calipers.

 By comparing the total number of millimeters to a chart, you can estimate your body fat percentage.